-This Biennial Competition is organised by the Society of Recorder Players with Moeck UK
+This Biennial Competition is organised by the Society of Recorder Players with Moeck.

-The First Prize consists of a recital at the Greenwich International Festival of Early Music in the year following the Competition, together with a Cash Prize, presented at the recital. (donated by the Society of Recorder Players and Early Music Shop).
+The First Prize consists of a recital at the Greenwich International Festival of Early Music in the year following the Competition, together with a Cash Prizes, presented at the recital, donated by Moeck, the Society of Recorder Players and Early Music Shop.

 The Competition is international and entries are welcomed from recorder players of a suitable standard who are under thirty years of age on 1st November in the year of the Competition.
 Previous winners are not eligible to enter.

 Entries for the 2017 competition are now open!
 The adjudicators for this year are Daniël Brüggen, Chris Orton and Andy Watts.